masardon/qwenpad-ide/readme.md

 ## Architecture

-Enhanced Acode is built using Apache Cordova, leveraging web technologies (HTML, CSS, JavaScript) to create a native Android application.
+QwenPad IDE is built using Apache Cordova, leveraging web technologies (HTML, CSS, JavaScript) to create a native Android application.
 The architecture includes:

 - **Core Editor**: Based on the Ace editor with extensive customization
 - **Terminal System**: Cordova plugins for executing shell commands in sandboxed environments